LafeLabs/thing/README.md

 As in the Poetry Engine, copy-paste images from around the Web, such as from Wikipedia, into the image url inputs.
 When you hit "enter" the image should replace the existing one.
 Click the "save" icon to save the new duality.
 Click the "top" or "bottom" button to select the top or bottom image.
 Click "duality" to go back to duality mode.
 Move a finger or drag a cursor around to move an image.
 Slide a finger or drag a pointer across the scale or rotate bars to re-scale or rotate an image.
 Click "save" again to save.
 When you click "save" copy the text from the text area in the lower right hand corner of the screen, and text or email that to another Geometron user, who can then paste the code in the same text area and hit the "import" button to see it.
 They can then interact with the duality, save a local copy, edit it, and re-export it to remix and share.

 ## Marker

+Markers are how we link the physical environment around us to Geometron.
+They can be anything, but for the time being they will be geometric symbols painted on found objects like rocks or trash and placed outside in a public space which has some sort of local geographic meaning.
+Markers form the geographic syntax of Geometron.

+In Geometron geography is divided into two spheres: the Watershed and the Street.
+Wherever you are, you got there somehow, as did all the technological artifacts you use and are surrounded by.
+The fractal structure by which you and your things got there is the Street.
+It includes literal roads, highways, and streets in addition to more abstract supply chains and other means of transport like stairs, ramps, shipping lanes at sea and rail lines.

+Also,

 Place painted rock in a location, photograph the rock in that place, upload that photograph to imgur, get the raw image url, and post that in the background of [the marker wall app at wall.html](wall.html).